-If staff have safeguarding concerns, or an allegation is made about another member of staff (including volunteers) posing a risk of harm to children, then:
+If staff have safeguarding concerns of any kind, or an allegation is made about another member of staff (including paid members of staff, volunteers, supply teachers and contractors) posing a risk of harm to children or young people, then:

-- This should be referred to the Principal - Where there are concerns/allegations about the Principal, this should be referred to the Chair of Governors via the College Secretary (Jane Taylor-Holmes).
+- This should be referred to the Principal. - Where there are concerns/allegations about the Principal, this should be referred to the Chair of Governors via the College Secretary (Jane Taylor-Holmes).

 The College recognises that the welfare of a child, young person or adult at risk is the main concern.
-It also recognises that allegations may be made for a variety of reasons and may or may not be true.
-Therefore, those dealing with such allegations must do so without delay and with sensitivity and consideration for the individuals concerned.
-Hasty or ill-informed decisions can irreparably damage an individual's reputation, confidence and career.
+Allegations must be dealt with swiftly and thoroughly.
+It also recognises that allegations may cause stress and must proceed with sensitivity and welfare support for the subject of the investigation.

-The Principal (or Chair of Governors) will request that an initial assessment is conducted by the Designated Safeguarding Lead and the HR Manager.
-The first course of action should be to assess the risk to the child, young person or adult at risk using the continuum of need recommended by CSCP & CSAB to determine if immediate intervention is required.
+The Principal (or Chair of Governors) will act as case manager request that an initial assessment is conducted by the Designated Safeguarding Lead and the Head of HR.
+The first course of action should be to assess the risk to the child, young person or adult at risk to determine if immediate intervention is required according to the Harms Test.
 In all cases guidance will be sought from the Local Area District Officer (LADO).